 Details of our share transactions for the period and a listing of our outstanding options and warrants can be found in Note 8 of our financial statements.

-Subsequent to the end of the period, the Company has not issued any common shares on exercise of options or warrants and has not announced any private placements.
+Subsequent to the end of the year, the Company has issued 1,575,565 common shares on exercise of warrants.
+The Company has not issued any other common shares, announced any private placements or granted or cancelled any options.